BeniIfland/Pharmacist_Agent_App/evaluation_plan.md

 - Changing topics mid-flow
 - Providing irrelevant responses when a slot is requested
 - Canceling an ongoing interaction
-- Responding with small talk instead of requested information
+- Responding with small talk instead of requested medical advices

 Expected behavior:
 - The agent does not get stuck in a flow